 The problem lies in 3 key places, feedback assumes:

-- the feedback provider is right (it’s only their view)
+- the feedback provider is right (when, let’s be honest, it’s only their view)

 - you’re doing something wrong and should be corrected.